Consumer Proposal Victoria

 Worried about improving your credit after a consumer proposal?
 Click here.

-However, if you are dealing with severe debt problems, a consumer proposal isn’t the only option at your disposal.
+However, if you are dealing with severe debt problems, a consumer proposal isn’t the only option at your disposal in Victoria.
 A bankruptcy is a popular and well-known option as well.
-In an order to help you choose which is right for you, we’ll look at the similarities and differences between the two.
+In order to help you choose which is right for you, we’ll look at the similarities and differences between the two.

 - They are both extreme relief options.